 Categorically, there are two classifications of fixed aisle systems.
 Unit-load systems are designed to manage larger loads on pallets.
 Mini-load systems (often referred to as a case-handling machine or tote stacker) are lightweight installations that can handle cartons and smaller products.

 Talk to an expert!
-If you need advice in assessing warehouse automation options for your Southern California material handling operation, contact a specialist at Raymond West by calling (702) 651-6480.
+If you need advice in assessing warehouse automation options for your Nevada material handling operation, contact a specialist at Raymond West by calling (702) 651-6480.

 Our technical group will work with you to assess on-site equipment design for your warehouse or distribution center.
 We will help you build a business case including process, conditions, training, future needs, and total cost.

-We provide service and support from our locations throughout California, Nevada and Arizona.
+We provide service and support from our locations throughout the West.
 Whether you need new or used equipment, maintenance, parts, service or training, we supply a comprehensive range of material handling services and products.